 Georgia ForestWatch is a 501(c)(3) tax-exempt non-profit organization based in North Georgia.
 All donations are tax deductible.

 Building C, Suite 200

 Dear ForestWatch Friend,

-The Forest needs all of us to help in whatever way we can, so if you are someone who can give financially, please help us build on this momentum with your donation today.
+As you think about all that the Forest and the wild places in Georgia mean to you, I hope that you will help us build on this momentum with your donation today.
 Please make a tax-deductible donation to Georgia ForestWatch using the insert or online at gafw.org/donate.
-You can also help protect Georgia’s national forests with a recurring monthly donation (gafw.org/donate), an IRA distribution, or through our legacy giving program (gafw.org/planned-giving).
+You can also help protect Georgia’s national forests with a recurring monthly donation, an IRA distribution, or through our legacy giving program.
 Thank you for considering financially supporting Georgia ForestWatch.

 Jess Riddle, Executive Director

 P.S.
 You can also help the Forest by spreading the word to your friends or colleagues who value clean water, wildlife, and wilderness.